Identity Transformation: Why Your Identity Is the Real Weight You Need to Lose

 What is identity transformation and why does it matter for lasting health change?

 Identity transformation is the process of shifting your core self concept from a conditioned, inherited, or trauma based story to one that more accurately reflects your authentic values, desires, and genuine capacities.
 It matters for lasting health change because research consistently shows that sustainable behavior change is driven primarily by identity, not willpower or motivation.
 When who you believe you are shifts, your choices and habits follow naturally and tend to remain in place without the exhausting force of conscious effort.
-The Kearney and O'Sullivan meta-analysis found that lasting change across weight loss, smoking cessation, and recovery all began with an identity shift, not a behavior change.
+The Kearney and O'Sullivan meta analysis found that lasting change across weight loss, smoking cessation, and recovery all began with an identity shift, not a behavior change.
 The identity shift made the behavior change sustainable.
 [PubMed: 12666640]

 How long does genuine identity transformation take?